 These dependencies extend to layers you publish from hosted feature layer views.
 You can publish a hosted tile layer or hosted WFS layer from a hosted feature layer view.
 These dependent hosted layers are related to both the view and the hosted feature layer from which the view was created.
 You must delete the dependent hosted tile and WFS layers before you can delete the hosted feature layer view.

-Hosted feature layer views have an additional restriction; you cannot set a field or feature definition on a hosted feature layer view if it has a dependent hosted tile layer.
+Hosted feature layer views have an additional restriction; you cannot set a definition on a hosted feature layer view if it has a dependent hosted tile layer.

 The Created from value under Details on the hosted layer's item page tells you which layer or file was used to publish the hosted layer.
 The Published as and Other Views values indicate what other hosted layers have been published or views created from the hosted feature layer.